AndreasMadsen/cahier/README.md

 The value of the properties can be `stream`, `buffer` or `string` and must reflect the usecase.
 In case `usetype` is a string both the `input` and `output` type will be the value of this string.

+In case that you decide to use `stream`, you must manually resume the input stream and pause output stream, before executeing the `stream.pause()`.

 ### leaflet.read(filepath)

 This method returns a `ReadStream` there can be piped to any `WritStream`.
 The method must